Cut back watering for your plants as the days shorten and become cooler.

-Gardening Tasks by Month for Mount Charleston, NV
+Gardening "To Do" Tips by Month for Mount Charleston, NV

-Plant cool-weather vegetables such as beets, carrots, chard, lettuce, leeks, peas, potatoes, radishes, spinach, and turnips.
+Plant vegetable seeds such as: beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, chard endive, kale, kohlrabi, lettuce, leeks, onion, parsnips, radishes, spinach, and turnips.

-Plant transplants such as asparagus, broccoli, cabbage, cauliflower, chard, and lettuce.
+Plant transplants such as: broccoli, Brussels sprouts, cabbage, cauliflower, chard, garlic, and lettuce.